fraser-lab/fraser-lab.github.io/courses/peer_review_2024/index.md

 ### April 22
 - Intro to class, overview of preprints to review, expectations for presentations and readers
 - [New developments in peer review](http://tinyurl.com/polkaucsf2023):
-  - [Jessica Polka](https://en.wikipedia.org/wiki/Jessica_Polka) - [Executive Director of ASAPbio](https://asapbio.org/dt_team/jessica-polka) - Jessica to join us on zoom?
+  - [Jessica Polka](https://en.wikipedia.org/wiki/Jessica_Polka) - [Executive Director of ASAPbio](https://asapbio.org/dt_team/jessica-polka) - Jessica to join us on zoom

 ### April 23
 - Writing and Receiving Peer Review and expecations for written reviews